Hakeem-Taha-06/6502-emu/README.md

 # 6502-emu
 A MOS 6502 CPU emulator with an integrated debugging environment built in C++ 17.
 ImGui-based user interface, GLFW windowing and rendering context and GLAD for OpenGL 3.3 loading.

+(most of the code is from another project of mine for an NES Emulator)

 ![snake game](preview-screenshots/snake_game.png)

 ---